Marketing for a coworking space should accurately reflect your space, your community, and your values.

 The following are some indications that we tend to confuse when it comes to marketing for coworking.
 I also offer some insights that will keep your marketing accurate and likely make potential members of your Brand fall in love with it.

-"We have a super fast Wi-Fi connection"
+“We have super fast Wi-Fi”

-"We have known partners"
+“We have well-known partners”

 “You will be more productive”